Cognigy/Documentation/docs/insights/dashboards/live-agent.md

 ### Handover End Reason

-Indicates the timescale of the following conversation statuses:
+Indicates the following conversation statutes on a timescale:

 - Abandoned — a conversation is closed because the user left a conversation.
 - Resolved — a conversation is closed because the user's problem was resolved.